rfshelley/Documentation/smartapp-developers-guide/parent-child-smartapps.rst

 Preventing more than one parent instance
 ----------------------------------------

-If you want to prevent users from installing more than one parent SmartApp in their location, you can specify ``singleInstance: true`` in the definition:
+If you want to prevent users from installing more than one parent SmartApp in their Location, you can specify ``singleInstance: true`` in the definition:

 .. code-block:: groovy